-- 22.1 Under rule 69.2(a), the protest committee must consist of at least three people, to be appointed by the organizing authority or the race committee in the normal manner under rules 89.2(b) and 91. - 22.2 If the protest committee has appointed an investigator to conduct an investigation, this person cannot be a member of the protest committee (rule 69.2(c)) considering the matter from that point onwards.
+- Under rule 69.2(a), the protest committee must consist of at least three people, to be appointed by the organizing authority or the race committee in the normal manner under rules 89.2(c) and 91.
+If the protest committee is also an international jury, it must still comply with rule N1 (noting the specific exceptions allowed by World Sailing Regulation 35.4.4). - 22.2 If the protest committee has appointed an investigator to conduct an investigation, this person cannot be a member of the protest committee (rule 69.2(c)) considering the matter from that point onwards.
 This includes considering whether or not to call a hearing based on the investigator's findings.
-The investigator can take part in other hearings as normal. - 22.3 From the moment the investigator is appointed, the protest committee should only meet with him to discuss the case in a formal meeting with all members of the protest committee considering the matter present. - 22.4 If the matter that is the subject of the hearing is potentially controversial within a club, or if it is difficult finding members ready to serve, it may be sensible to seek at least one member (particularly the person who is to chair the hearing) from outside the club.
+The investigator can take part in other hearings as normal. - 22.3 From the moment the investigator is appointed, the protest committee should only meet with them to discuss the case in a formal meeting with all members of the protest committee considering the matter present. - 22.4 If the matter that is the subject of the hearing is potentially controversial within a club, or if it is difficult finding members ready to serve, it may be sensible to seek at least one member (particularly the person who is to chair the hearing) from outside the club.